Getting your Trinity Audio player ready...

 GM

 Cull complied, and his roll bounced in the tray.
 Spinning.
-Spinning.
-Then its twirled stopped, revealing the number one.
+Spinning…into the number one.
 The outcome was tragic.
-After the GM’s roll, all of our cDecks were immediately updated with Cull’s deductions.
+After the GM’s roll, all of our cDecks were updated with Cull’s deductions.

 GM